datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 few different dataflows.
 Here are some things to try next:

 1. Check out the Reactor API documentation at ...
-2. Send feedback about your use cases to feedback@datawire.io.
+2. Send feedback about your use cases to support@datawire.io.
-3. Try using Datawire in some of your microserivces.
+3. Try using Datawire in some of your microservices.